-Club season starts with tryouts in November, with some training scheduled around the holiday season in December.
+Club season starts with tryouts in October/November, with some training scheduled around the holiday season in December.
 The bulk of the competitive season runs January through the end of May for most teams.
 If a team qualifies for the Girls’ Junior National Championships, or decides to attend another end-of-season tournament, their season will end in late June/early July.

 How many times a week do you practice?

 Teams generally practice a minimum of twice per week.
-Our Black teams starting at age 14 have an additional practice on Sunday evenings.

 Where are ITVC practices held?